hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + `mlxtend.feature_selection.SequentialFeatureSelector()` function
   + `k_features`: the maximum feature to be reached when starting from 0
   + `floating`: using a variant of the step forward selection called step floating forward selection
-  + `scorign`: the scoring function to evaluate model performance
+  + `scoring`: the scoring function to evaluate model performance
   + `cv`: the number of folds of K-fold cross-validation, no cross-validation if cv=0 or False

 ### 3.3 Backward Feature Elimination